Frequently asked questions for Astra

 This FAQ can help if you’re just looking for a quick answer to a question.

 Astra aims to simplify your application data lifecycle management operations for Kubernetes native applications.
-Astra supports Kubernetes clusters running on Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP).
+Astra supports Kubernetes clusters running on Google Kubernetes Engine (GKE) and Azure Kubernetes Service (AKS).

 The following sections provide answers to some additional questions that you might come across as you use Astra.
 For any additional clarifications, please reach out to email@example.com